-To cure liver cancer, the surgeon does a surgery either with the resection (removal of the tumor) or with the liver transplant.
+To cure liver cancer, the surgeon perform a surgery either with the resection (removal of the tumour) or with the liver transplant.

-It consists of removing part of the liver.
-This operation is considered for a tumor that has not developed in the blood vessels.
+It consists in removing part of the liver.
+This operation in Turkey may be indicated for a patient with a tumour that has not developed in the blood vessels.

 This is only an option in patients with good liver function and healthy enough for surgery.

 Unfortunately, liver cancers cannot be totally eliminated because cancer affects different parts of the liver and has spread beyond the liver.

 First, the surgeon verifies if the cancer can be removed totally through imaging tests such as CT or PRI with angiography.

 The surgery can be cancelled if the cancer appears to be too large or spread too far to be removed.

 Patients in class A are most likely to have enough liver function to have surgery.
 Patients in class B are less likely to be able to have surgery.
 Surgery is not typically an option for patients in class C.